-- PACE (216C.436) financing for commercial applications - Made in Minnesota for systems under 40kw are eligible for the Made in Minnesota rebate - Xcel Energy's Solar Rewards systems under 20 kW may be eligible for - Additionally, the federal tax credit of up to 30% is available through the end of 2016
+- PACE (216C.436) financing for commercial applications - Xcel Energy's Solar Rewards for systems under 40 KW. - Additionally, the federal tax credit of up to 30% is being phased out by the end of 2021.

-Currently, Minnesota has approximately 445 MW of installed solar capacity.
-That number is expected to grow to at least 1,000 MW in the next 5 years exceeding the 1.5% solar standard.
+Currently, Minnesota has approximately 1.6 GW of installed solar capacity.
+That number is expected to grow to over 6 GW in the next 10 years.